rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 - Add a Jupyter notebook to an Azure Machine Learning Workbench project
 - Use a Jupyter notebook to train a neural network
-- Download a file from a Docker container to the local machine
+- Download a file from a Docker container

 <a name="Prerequisites"></a>
 ### Prerequisites ###